RenzeLou/Bib-normalizer/README.md

 }
 ```

 After compiling, it looks like this below.
-Obviously, it not very elegant because the first letters of some words are not capitalized and there are so many redundant information, e.g., `Florence, Italy`, `10.18653/v1/P19-1133`.
+Obviously, it is not very elegant because the first letters of some words in the title are not capitalized, and there is so much redundant information, e.g., `Florence, Italy`, `10.18653/v1/P19-1133`.

 ![avatar](./figures/neg.png)